 In connection with the offering for each series of Exchangeable Notes, we entered into a registration rights agreement pursuant to which we agreed to register the resale of the shares of our common stock, if any, deliverable upon exchange of the Exchangeable Notes.
-If certain conditions relating to our obligations under the registration rights agreement are not satisfied, then we will pay additional interest on the applicable series of Exchangeable Notes, in certain circumstances, at a rate per annum not exceeding 0.5%.
-In addition, if those conditions are not satisfied after the regular record date immediately preceding the maturity date of Exchangeable Notes, then we will pay an additional interest payment at maturity for an amount equal to 3% of principal for the applicable series of Exchangeable Notes.
+If certain conditions relating to our obligations under the registration rights agreement are not satisfied, then we will pay additional interest on the applicable series of Exchangeable Notes.
 We account for such additional interest amounts as contingent obligations in accordance with ASC Subtopic 825-20: Financial Instrument - Registration Payment Arrangements, which are measured separately in accordance with ASC Subtopic 450-20: Loss Contingencies.
-Because payment of such additional interest amounts was not probable as of June 30, 2024, we have not recognized a liability as of June 30, 2024.
+Because payment of such additional interest amounts was not probable as of June 30, 2025, we have not recognized a liability as of June 30, 2025.

-Credit Agreement
+Fifth Amended and Restated Credit Agreement

-As of June 30, 2024, under the Fourth Amended and Restated Credit Agreement (the "Credit Agreement"), we have a \$1.0 billion unsecured revolving credit facility (the "Revolver"), which also allows us to issue letters of credit up to an aggregate amount not to exceed \$100.0 million, a \$300.0 million unsecured term loan facility (the "\$300 Million Term Loan") and a \$400.0 million unsecured term loan facility (the "\$400 Million Term Loan" and together with the \$300 Million Term Loan, the "Term Facility").
-Subject to certain terms and conditions set forth in the Credit Agreement, we may request additional lender commitments and increase the size of the Credit Agreement by an additional \$800.0 million, which may be comprised of additional revolving commitments under the Revolver, an increase to the Term Facility, additional term loan tranches or any combination of the foregoing.
+On May 30, 2025, we amended our senior unsecured credit agreement by entering into the Fifth Amended and Restated Credit Agreement (the "Credit Agreement").
+Prior to the amendment, the credit agreement was comprised of (i) a senior unsecured revolving credit facility (the "Revolver") in the aggregate principal amount of \$1.0 billion, which also allowed us to issue letters of credit up to an aggregate amount not to exceed \$100.0 million, (ii) a \$300.0 million unsecured term loan facility (the "\$400 Million Term Loan") and (iii) a \$400.0 million unsecured term loan facility (the "\$400 Million Term Loan" and together with the \$300 Million Term Loan, the "Term Facility").
+The Credit Agreement, among other changes, (i) increases the borrowing capacity under the Revolver from \$1.00 billion to \$1.25 billion, (ii) lowers the interest rate by eliminating the 0.10% SOFR adjustment that previously applied to both the Revolver and the \$400 Million Term Loan, (iii) extends the maturity date of the Revolver from May 26, 2026 to May 30, 2029 (with two six-month extensions) and (iv) extends the maturity of the \$400 Million Term Loan from July 18, 2025 to May 30, 2030, among other changes.
+The interest rate and maturity date (May 26, 2027) of the \$300 Million Term Loan remain unchanged.

+Subject to certain terms and conditions set forth in the Credit Agreement, we may request additional lender commitments and increase the size of the Credit Agreement by an additional \$1.05 billion, which may be comprised of additional revolving commitments under the Revolver, an increase to the Term Facility, additional term loan tranches or any combination of the foregoing.